johnnybuildsyo/publicbuilders/README.md

 4. Add link to build log ✅
 5. Add google analytics ✅
 6. Add privacy policy and terms of use ✅
-7. Add feedback form
+7. Profile Pages and Sort Pages for SEO
-8. Add favorite button with google event tracking and local storage
+8. Weekly News Page
-9. Profile view
+9. Newsletter
-10. Set up API that pulls stats
+10. Add feedback link
-11. Show a list of projects
+11. Add favorite button with google event tracking and local storage
-12. Show a list of posts
+12. Set up API that pulls stats
-13. Show a list of repos
+13. Show a list of projects
-14. Show random button
+14. Show a list of posts
-15. Use AI to analyze Bing Search API and provide insights
+15. Show a list of repos
-16. Automated Newsletter
+16. Use AI to analyze Bing Search API and provide insights

 ----